The Ultimate Easy Guide to Child Themes in WordPress (2025)

 Do I still need a child theme if I only change CSS?

-What’s the easiest way to create a child theme?
+What is the easiest way to create a child theme?

 Further Reading & Resources